About the Project

 Jess Carson is a research assistant professor at the Carsey School who studies the ways that families make ends meet, and how policies and programs can make that easier.
 She is a data person, a mom of two little kids, and has lived in New Hampshire every minute of her life.

 Sarah Boege is a policy analyst who studies how policy can improve equity in everything from food to finance.
-She hails from Arizona and has lived in various places, including abroad in Guatemala, but now calls New Hampshire home.
+She hails from Arizona and has lived in various places, including abroad in Guatemala, and several years in New Hampshire.